-This page was last updated on 27 July.
+This page was last updated September 2022.

 This COVIDSafe Plan describes the actions that ANSTO will take to keep our staff, contractors and visitors safe and minimise the risk of the spread of COVID-19 infection.

-The risk of COVID-19 infections has been controlled by community lockdowns and isolation protocols, but it has not been eradicated.
+The risk of COVID-19 infections has been controlled by community lockdowns, vaccinations and isolation protocols, but it has not been eradicated.
 It will be important to continue operations in a COVIDSafe manner.
 ANSTO takes a risk-based approach that uses the hierarchy of control and concurrent layers of control to minimise the risk to workers and others on our Campuses.

 ANSTO has implemented Executive Oversight COVID Committees to monitor the emerging Government advice, community issues and the response actions to be taken by ANSTO.
 These Executive Committees are supported by ANSTO Subject Matter Experts and support functions.